sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 ### Approach #2: Using a build script

-Sure, once I implemented benchmarking with [Criterion.rs](https://github.com/bheisler/criterion.rs), I saw that using [a build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html#case-study-code-generation) to load in the word list files is about 99% faster than the above method.
+Sure enough, once I implemented benchmarking with [Criterion.rs](https://github.com/bheisler/criterion.rs), I saw that using [a build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html#case-study-code-generation) to load in the word list files is about 99% faster than the above method.
 Nice!
 See [the build.rs file](https://github.com/sts10/phraze/blob/main/build.rs) for the gist of how that works.

 ```rust
 use std::env;